Stade de France: Roof

 Construction of the stadium's roof cost over €45 million.
 Its elliptical shape symbolizes the universality of sport in France.
 Its area of six hectares and weight, 13,000 tons, is considered a technical marvel by many.
 It was designed to easily protect the 80,000 spectators without covering the playing field.
 All lighting and sound, which include 550 lights and 36 blocks of 5 speakers, are housed inside to avoid obstructing visibility.
 The tinted glass in the center reduces the contrast and distributes natural light.
-It filters out red and infrared radiation, however, it allows blue and green lights, due to their necessity involving the health of the turf.
+It filters out red and infrared radiation, but lets through blue and green light, due to their necessity in the health of the turf.